KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 I was thrilled that the conference kicked off with a keynote about the "[Python Use Spectrum](https://2019.pygotham.org/talks/keynote-the-python-use-spectrum/)" by Kojo Idrissa!

 Kojo is a [DjangoCon US](https://2019.djangocon.us/) Organizer, former [DEFNA](https://www.defna.org/) Board Member, and currently DEFNA North American Ambassador.
-DEFNA is the non-profit that oversees DjangoCon US (disclosure, I'm a DEFNA Board Member and DjangoCon US Website Co-chair).
+DEFNA is the non-profit that oversees DjangoCon US (disclosure, I'm a DEFNA Board Member and DjangoCon US Website Co-Chair).
 DEFNA also provides small amounts of funding for Django events in North America.
 As a fellow organizer, Kojo extended an official "hello" and group hug to the PyGotham organizers from the DEFNA Board and DjangoCon US team.
 Thank you, Kojo!

 Kojo's talk was about how we, as a community, can ensure that as Python grows in use, the number of contributors and the skillset of contributors grow as well.